fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13b.md

 ### User management

-Next, add a database table `users` to the application to store the users of the application.
+Next, let's add a database table <i>users</i> to the application, where the users of the application will be stored.
 In addition, the possibility of creating users and token-based login as in [part 4](/part4/token_based_login) is implemented.
-For simplicity, we will now implement the implementation so that all users have the same password `secret`.
+For simplicity, we now make make the implementation so that all users will have the same password <i>secret</i>.

-The user-defining model in `models/user.js` is fairly straightforward
+The user-defining model in the file <i>models/user.js</i> is straightforward

 ```js
 const { Model, DataTypes } = require('sequelize')